JimLiang610/CSE110_LAB_1/index.md

 ## Who I Am As A Programmer (who-i-am-as-a-programmer)
 My favorite programming language is **Java**.
-I have taken several CSE courses in my undergrad at UC San Diego:
+I have taken several CSE courses in my undergrad at *UC San Diego*:
 1. CSE8A
 2. CSE8B
 3. CSE12